PabloGP18/Minecraft-Clone/README.md

 removing materials:

-- pointer & alt : remove material & right mouse click
+- pointer & alt : alt and right mouse click to remove material

 ### how to install React using Vite?